This-Is-Me-CBO/.github/README.md

 We have developed a mobile application called TIM, which is available for both Android and iOS devices.
 The TIM app provides a platform for our members to stay connected, access event listings, and participate in various community activities.
 It also allows members to communicate with each other through chatrooms and direct messages. -->

-## How to Join

-Joining This Is Me is easy!
-Simply download the TIM app from the Google Play Store or the Apple App Store and create an account.
-Once you sign up, you become a valued member of our community, and you can start exploring events and engaging with other members.

 ## Get Involved